DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

 You can get QTS as part of an undergraduate degree.

-Courses typically cost £9,250 per year and can take up to 4 years but you can get funding(opens in new window).
+Courses typically cost £9,250 per year and can take up to 4 years but you can get [funding](/funding-your-training).

 Qualifications vary depending on the course.
 For example, you could get QTS with a: